oorbeng/oorbeng.github.io/src/pages/about.md

 - share things I discover with others
 - practise what I learn in web development

-Also, I started it because I wanted to see how it will turn out.
+Also, I started it because I really wanted to see how it will turn out.

 #### How was this blog made?